Interrogative Adjectives examples:

 |09||Why||Why did man cut the tree without prior approval?|

-Both Interrogative Adjective and Interrogative pronouns are used for asking questions but there are some differences in them as:
+Both Interrogative Adjectives and Interrogative pronouns are used for asking questions but there are some differences between them:

-In Interrogative pronoun used to ask questions, it does not modify nouns or pronouns it also stands alone.
+An interrogative pronoun is used to ask questions, it does not modify nouns or pronouns it also stands alone.